ossu/data-science/README.md

 ## How to use this guide

+### Duration
+It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
+Learners can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1TEGSUQDFuWL3TYNjiM8G3esly-tKOcgHSDABt92mzdA/edit?usp=sharing) to estimate their end date.
+If you make a personal copy you can enter your actual course completion dates in the Curriculum Data sheet and get updated completion estimates.

 ### Order of the classes

 Some courses can be taken in parallel, while others must be taken sequentially.
 All of the courses within a topic should be taken in the order listed in the curriculum.
 The graph below demonstrates how topics should be ordered.